raspberrypilearning/led-firefly/en/step_2.md

 If your Pico still won't connect after trying all these things, it may *itself* be damaged and unable to connect.

 --- /collapse ---

+You can find further information in the [Raspberry Pi Pico Guide](https://projects.raspberrypi.org/en/projects/introduction-to-the-pico){:target="_blank"}.

 --- /task ---